 Every time your child fails, show him the positive side of the failure.
 Tell him that the effort was more important than failure.
 They also need to understand that they should ask for help every time they fail, try new strategies, and understand where they went wrong.
 This way, they will learn to celebrate failures.

 In this exceptionally challenging world, parenting isn’t a cakewalk.
-The preconceived notion that ‘success is everything’ needs to be modified.
-We need to teach them to accept fall and adopt it as a learning tool of our life.
-Rather than showing our children success stories of famous personalities, we can groom them with the stories of fall and let them be close to reality and accept failure gracefully.
-Entails your own personal failure stories of your life.
-Why should we keep it a secret?
+The preconceived notion that “success is everything’ needs to be modified.
+We need to teach them to accept falling and adopt it as a learning tool in their lives.
+Rather than showing our children the success stories of famous personalities, we can groom them with the stories of failure and let them be close to reality and accept failure gracefully.
+It entails your own personal failure stories in your life.
+Why should we keep it secret?
 Let our children learn from our failures too.
-This would have a profound influence on them, and as a result, they will never fear failures and handle them with a stormy brow of intensity.
+This would have a profound influence on them, and as a result, they would never fear failure and handle it with a stormy brow of intensity.

 If your child calls himself a failure, that means he has decided to quit and is not ready to bounce back.
-While parenting a child you need to help them to understand the difference between ‘I fail,’ that’s okay because he says this, then it means that he /she is ready to accept failure as a part of their life and move forward with a bang.
+While parenting a child, you need to help them to understand the difference between “I fail.”
+It’s okay because if he says this, then it means that he/she is ready to accept failure as a part of their life and move forward with a bang.
 This would help them make a drastic change in their life, and they can quickly come out of the shackles of failure.

-As soon as you in parenting or your child identify a failure, turn it into a success story.
+As soon as you, in parenting, or your child, identify a failure, turn it into a success story.
 Tell your child that it was not a failure but was done in the wrong way.
 You have to stay with your child when he’s not successful—whether at school or elsewhere, so that you can talk him out of the feeling of failure.
-If possible, you can often learn from mistakes at home, such as re-write their exam papers without fear at home, reciting and telling a story or a poem that is his favorite, and asking your child to participate.
+If possible, you can often learn from mistakes at home, such as re-writing their exam papers without fear at home, reciting and telling a story or a poem that is his favorite, and asking your child to participate.
 This will slowly reduce their fear of failure.

-Don’t criticize your children for failing, or don’t compare their failures with another child’s success.
+Don’t criticize your children for failing, or compare their failures with another child’s success.
 Listen to everything they say unconditionally and without prejudice.
-Also, don’t be blunt on their face.
-Tell it in a very subtle way so that you don’t hurt their feelings.
+Also, don’t be blunt in their face.
+Tell them in a very subtle way so that you don’t hurt their feelings.

-While parenting your child, you must help them do things on their own, you must also tell him that it’s okay for him to seek help if he falters along the way.
+While parenting your child, you must help them do things on their own, you must also tell him that it’s okay for him to seek help if they falter along the way.
 He can seek help from his fellow students, teachers, neighbors, parents, cousins, or just about anyone he is comfortable with.

 What your Child Learns from Failures?

 Encouraging and praising them in parenting even when they fail is one of the most effective ways to ensure children celebrate their failures.
 Both of these are also powerful tools and effective for all ages.
-Just remember one point- Numbers won’t make our children superstar.
-How they deal with life and handle problems gracefully makes them a superstar of life.
+Just remember one point-numbers won’t make our children superstars.
+How they deal with life and handle problems gracefully makes them superstars of life.